scalesql/popmaint/README.md

 TODO
 ----
+_ license for non-commercial
 * If physical only, then we can't do extended logical checks.
 It errors.
 * Need to incorporate ExecMon and writing the output to a logger (or a writer?)
     * Can I wrap a logger in a writer?
 No.  I need INFO and ERR.
-* Make the console logger just be default slog.
-Nothing special.
-It needs to be narrower.
-* What does `dev` flag do?
-* Need to write better JSON field stuff
 * Only log successful completions stuff through the passed in logger
-    * All the "I'm working on stuff" goes through stdout to `slog.Info`
+    * All the "I'm working on stuff" goes through stdout to console
-* logx?
-For nested groups?
-* Just log to stdout until the logger is setup
-* Look for plans in root folder first, then look in `plans`
-    * Assume it has a `toml` extension -- but check for both
 * Skip any server less than 2014 and log a warning
-* `min_frequency` -- don't CheckDB unless this many days have passed
-* Maybe I should log to a struct?
-That has all the fields I want.
-And maybe some subfields?
-Like CheckDB.
+_ Get the functions and constants to the logger
+_ color logging

 Terminology
 -----------